what’s past is prologue

 how romantic each object seems on the beach,

-until we carry one home, and look at it under the yellow lighting
+until we carry one home, and look at it under the artificial lighting

 we live by. sticks and stones